sardana-org/sardana-followup/20191128/MINUTES.md

 	method of the tango classes and it will be written to hardware.
 It would be like a memorized attribute written to tango.
 The problem could be if he has in mind attributes that are not memorized.
 Juliano thinks that this is not the case,  that he was only thinking in creating new elements in the Pool.
-Zibi will talk to Henrik to clarify the use cases that he has in mind.
+	   * [ ] Zibi will talk to Henrik to clarify the use cases that he has in mind.

 4. Discussion about Questionnaire (#24)
      A lot of work was done on that.
 The questions are mainly focused to the users.
-     The scan part is missed.
+     The scan part is missing.
      Gregorz will modify the current version of the questionnaire according to what was discussed today.
      The questionarie will be done in programmatic way, Zibi will take care of that.